tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <img src="{{ site.url }}/img/pitl04/transformations-functions-translate-overlay.png" />
 </figure>

-This can be useful way to approach drawing -- moving the coordinate system to avoid keeping track using variables.

-To return the red square to the top-left corner, one could add a `translate(-100,80)` to offset the prior one; or better yet, isolate the translation somehow.
+To return the red square to the top-left corner, one could add a `translate(-100,80)` to offset the prior one -- or better yet, isolate the translation.
 Wrap the `translate`, `image`, and yellow square code in a `pushMatrix()` and `popMatrix()` function.
 These will create a new matrix stack within which only the nested shapes (a yellow square, for now) are translated:

 {% highlight py %}
 ...